Notification App

 - Multi-Python Testing: Tests against Python 3.10, 3.11, and 3.12

-- Linting: Code quality checks with Flake8
+- Linting: Code quality checks with Ruff

 - Test Coverage: Automated test execution with coverage reporting